Skip to main content

 Note: It is a violation of the law for anyone UNDER 18 years of age to operate a forklift.

-Common Forklift Accident Injury
+Common Forklift Accident Injuries

 Forklifts and hand trucks are necessary for many warehouse and industrial workday tasks, however, the machines present significant hazards to workers.
 Forklift or fork truck accidents are among the most common causes of industrial deaths and injuries in the country.